Journey to these amazing destinations around the world for your beginner snorkelers to get their fins wet

 - As well as sunscreen, a couple of other useful items for your beach bag include anti-chaffing lube (nothing worse than a wet suit rash to ruin the rest of your trip) and anti-fog drops for their masks (or even baby shampoo can work)

-- Not essential but certainly adds to the fun if your kids have their own underwater action camera.
+- Don’t forget to record your memories!
+You’ll want an underwater camera for snorkeling to achieve this.
+Or, to make it fun for the kids they could have their own underwater action camera.
 There are so many easy-to-use models now that have sensational quality.

 - Snorkel Diary – another not essential but a great fun way for kids to record their underwater adventures.